Long considered the apex of high fashion, haute couture has a rich history of ravishing relevance.

 Designers utilize painstakingly detailed embroidery techniques, plugin methods, and tambour beading to bring their enchanting visions to life.

-The term haute couture first appeared in 1800s France during the Industrial Revolution to describe a new style of hand-crafted dress tailor-made for royalty.
+The term haute couture first appeared in 1800s France during the Industrial Revolution to describe the latest hand-crafted dresses, footwear, and accessories tailor-made for royalty and upper-class society.

 In his Parisian atelier, Worth was one of the first designers to create one-of-a-kind garments tailored to the client’s unique specifications.